 - Or send you a counteroffer settlement amount

-Unfortunately, it’s rare for an insurance company to accept a claim right away, especially if you have a lot of damages.
+Unfortunately, it’s rare for an insurance company to accept a claim right away, especially if you have many damages.
 Insurers care most about their bottom line, so they will look for ways to reduce how much they pay.
 If they send you a small settlement offer or deny your claim completely, you will need help from a car accident lawyer.

-Your lawyer will handle negotiating with the insurance company for a fair settlement.
-The goal is to get you a settlement that covers all your damages—past, current, and future—resulting from the car accident.
-This is not an easy task, and it takes the education and experience of a good lawyer to succeed.
+Your attorney will handle negotiating with the insurance company for a fair settlement for your car accident claim.
+The goal is to get you the compensation that covers all of your damages (past, current, and future) resulting from the car accident.
+This is not an easy task, and it takes the education and experience of a good legal team to succeed.